Denton Disorderly Conduct Lawyers

 You may be charged if you aggressively threaten someone in a public place, or if you fire a weapon in your neighborhood.
 However, many people are arrested for seemingly harmless actions, such as gesturing to another person in a lewd way, looking through a neighbor’s window, or walking into an occupied restroom.

 If you are accused of disorderly conduct, it may feel as if you are being treated unfairly.
-A criminal defense lawyer understands how to present your side of the story in a compelling way.
+A Denton disorderly conduct lawyer understands how to present your side of the story in a compelling way.

 In Texas, disorderly conduct is what is known as a “catch-all” charge.
 Most of these cases originate when someone makes a call about offensive behavior, or when a person causes a disruption in a public place.
 A broad definition is engaging in any activity that disturbs the peace.

-As stated in Section 42.01 of the Texas Penal Code, the following can lead to disorderly conduct charges:
+As stated in Texas Penal Code 42.01, the following can lead to disorderly conduct charges:

 - Causing a disruption through vulgar language or any phrase or statement in a public place that leads to people being offended.